Acura EL

 The Acura EL is a subcompact executive car that was built at Honda's Alliston, Ontario, plant, and also the first Acura built in Canada.
 It was also exclusively sold in Canada.
 The EL is a badge-engineered Honda Civic with a higher level of features.
-There is no Type-S trim offered on any Acura EL.
+Acura’s Type-S trim was not offered on the EL.

 The Acura EL was a sales success.
 Representing 51% of Acura Canada's annual new-vehicle sales in its first full year, the EL remained Acura's top seller in Canada from 1997 to 2003.
 The Acura EL was replaced for the 2006 model year by the Acura CSX which, like the EL, was available only in Canada.

 First generation (1997–2000)

 Seeing that sales within Canada for the four-door Acura Integra were extremely low, Honda decided to replace it with the four-door-only Acura EL.
 The first generation of the EL was a somewhat altered version of the 1997–2000 Honda Civic with the differing front end, trunk, lights and various interior pieces.
 Produced by Honda Canada, the EL would also be rebadged and exported to Japan as the second-generation Honda Domani.

 The EL has a moonroof, CD player, and a 1.6-litre SOHC VTEC engine produces 127 hp at 6,600 rpm and 107 lb·ft at 5,500 rpm, making it similar to the American Civic EX sedan (which was not sold in Canada) and the Canadian Civic Si Coupe (which was equivalent to the American Civic EX Coupe).
 The EL has additional features not available on Civics such as amber-lit LED interior dash display, tachometer, power trunk (no keyhole on the trunklid), alarm, 15-inch (195/55/15) wheels, antenna in the rear window glass, chrome interior door handles, extra pocket underneath the centre console, paint-matched mirrors, side mouldings, and door handles, slightly stiffer suspension, 12-mm rear sway bar and 26-mm front sway bar, heated mirrors, and an amplifier.
 From 1999, all 5-speed models had a leather-wrapped shift knob, similar to the one in the Acura Integra GS-R.